purestorage/helm-charts/pure-csi-plugin/README.md

 # Upgrading
 ## How to upgrade the driver version

-It's not recommended to upgrade by setting the `image.tag` in the image section of values.yaml, use the version of the helm repository with the tag version required.
-This will ensure the supporting changes are present in the templates.
+It's not recommended to upgrade by setting the `image.tag` in the image section of values.yaml.
+Use the version of the helm repository with the tag version required.
+This ensures the supporting changes are present in the templates.
 ```
 # list the avaiable version of the plugin
 helm repo update